vaqqq/harmy/README.md

 ### How can I create a key/value pair?
 The only thing you have to do is to run the `.add <key> <value>` command of our Discord bot for creating a new key/value pair.

+### How do I access through the API?
+Use your API token as an authentification method to access your custom data.

 ## Authentification